-The company have applied to dispose of the various waste types listed below via the identified routes.
+The company has applied to dispose of the various waste types listed below via the identified routes.
 Some of these disposal routes are currently used and some are new routes.
-The company have proposed annual limits for key radionuclides associated with the waste and where they believed applicable annual limits on volumes of radioactive waste to be disposed.
+The company has proposed annual limits for key radionuclides associated with the waste and where they believed applicable annual limits on volumes of radioactive waste to be disposed.
+The company has based the proposed annual limits on estimated discharges arising from the site's decommissioning programme.